-Put Option The option that gives the buyer the right but not the obligation to sell is called put option.
+Put Option - The option that gives the buyer the right but not the obligation to sell is called put option.
 A Put option gives the holder (buyer) the right to sell specified quantity of the underlying asset at the strike price.
+The seller of the put option (one who is short Put) however, has the obligation to buy the underlying asset at the strike price if the buyer decides to exercise his option to sell.